 “Major issues were things like having two English classes on their schedule or the wrong level of math,” said IB councilor Samantha Gebbia.
 “We were not honoring a lot of elective changes because that form closed in February, and we constantly reminded students to make sure that they like their electives,” said Gebbia.

 “When school started, I had to get my schedule changed because I did not like my art class.
-I didn’t want my schedule changed just because I didn’t like the class, art was not the elective I picked last year, I was meant to have MUN, so that was really the only issue, but changing that one class changed my whole schedule around,” said senior Maya-Gabriella Chimaroke.
+I didn’t want my schedule changed just because I didn’t like the class, art was not the elective I picked last year, I was meant to have MUN, so that was really the only issue, but changing that one class changed my whole schedule around,” said senior Gabriella Chimaroke.

 In addition to the schedule changes, students are surprised about the new tardy policy that has been implemented this year.
 This year if students have up to 10 tardies per semester, they will be denied entry into school events.
 Along with this, according to CCSD Regulation 5113, if students have seven absences in a single semester, they will be denied credit.
 The new policy is part of the administration’s effort to improve attendance and reduce classroom disruptions caused by late arrivals.